-With application licensing, you can set up a list of Gmail accounts to test your in-app billing & subscription integration.
+With application licensing, you can set up a list of Gmail accounts to test your in-app billing and subscription integration.
 Your own publishing account is always considered a licensed tester.

 Set up application licensing

-To set up application licensing, start by adding your list of tester's Gmail addresses in the Play Console.
+To set up application licensing, start by adding your list of testers' Gmail addresses in Play Console.

-- Under 'Licence Testing', add your testers' Gmail addresses.
+- In 'Add licence testers' box, enter your testers' Gmail addresses.

-- At the top of the screen, select Save.
+- In the bottom-right corner of the screen, select Save changes.